 - C. Land Use Applications - 1.
 Ex parte communications.
 The merits of an application shall only be evaluated on information included in the public record.
 Council Members shall disclose ex parte communication and any information obtained outside of the public record that may influence his/her decision on a matter pending before the Town Council.
 Council disclosure shall occur after the Public Hearing section of the agenda, and before Council deliberations. - 1.2.
-Quasi-Adjudicatory Decisions.
+Quasi-Judicial Decisions.
 Council Members may not offer an opinion indicating that a preliminary decision has been reached prior to the public hearing or make any statements indicating bias.
-Quasi-adjudicatory statements are those in which a decision-maker is required to render a decision by applying the law to particular facts presented at a hearing on the matter.
-Examples of quasiadjudicatory decisions are certain land use entitlements, permit appeals, and license revocations. - D. Code of Conduct Policy

-Newly elected Council Members are strongly encouragedrequired to sign a statement affirming they have read and understand the Town of Los Gatos Council Code of Conduct Policy.

-E. Non-Profit Organizations
+Quasi-judicialjudicialstatements are those in which a decision-maker is required to render a decision by applying the law to particular facts presented at a hearing on the matter.
+Examples of quasi-judicial decisions are certain land use entitlements, permit appeals, and license revocations. - D. Code of Conduct Policy Newly elected Council Members are strongly encouragedrequired to sign a statement affirming they have read and understand the Town of Los Gatos Council Code of Conduct Policy. - E. Non-Profit Organizations

-Council Members may not sit on boards of directors of non-profit organizations which receive funding or in-kind contributions from the Town, unless the role serves a legitimate Town purpose, such as the League of California Cities, and the participation is approved by the full-majority Council.
+Council Members may not sit on boards of directors of non-profit organizations which receive funding or in-kind contributions from the Town, unless the role servesCouncil Member is uncompensated and the non-profit organization supports a legitimate function of the Town purpose, such as the League of California Cities, and the participation is approved by the full-majority of the Council, the interest is noted in the Town's official records, and the Council Member recuses himself or herself from any Town Council decisions affecting the non-profit.